mmyoungman/code-snippets/go/htmx/templ/README.md

 - Use this guide for setting up a new realm/client/users/etc. `https://www.keycloak.org/getting-started/getting-started-docker`
 - Once setup to your satisfaction, then `docker exec -it keycloak /bin/bash` to get a prompt inside the keycloak container and then `./opt/keycloak/bin/kc.sh export --file /opt/keycloak/data/import/templ-realm.json --realm templ-realm`
 - The new backup file will be in ./keycloak/.
 It will overwrite the existing ./keycloak/templ-realm.json file

+The backup templ-realm.json contains an admin user/password admin/admin and a test user/password test/test

 ### For VSCode